isomerpages/govtech-stp/_travel-checklist/checklists/travel-checklist-categoryiii.md

 <ol style="padding-left:25px; font-size:18px; margin-top:0px; margin-bottom:0px; list-style-type:lower-roman;">
 		<li style="padding-left: 20px; font-size:18px; margin-top:10px; margin-bottom:8px; line-height:1.35; ">Below the age of three in this calendar year; OR</li>
-		<li style="padding-left: 20px; font-size:18px; margin-top:10px; margin-bottom:8px; line-height:1.35; "><b>[For travellers arriving from 23 Jan 2022, 2359h]</b> Recently recovered from COVID-19 and are eligible for pre-departure test waiver based on criteria outlined in this <a href="https://go.gov.sg/recovered-traveller-checker" target="_blank">self-checker tool</a>, and can show relevant proof of recovery outlined at Stage 1C.</li>
+		<li style="padding-left: 20px; font-size:18px; margin-top:10px; margin-bottom:8px; line-height:1.35; ">Recently recovered from COVID-19 and are eligible for pre-departure test waiver based on criteria outlined in <a href="https://go.gov.sg/recovered-traveller-checker" target="_blank">this self-checker tool</a>, and can show relevant proof of recovery outlined at Stage 1C.</li>
 	</ol>
 <p style="line-height:1.35; font-size:18px;">PDT can include a COVID-19 Polymerase Chain Reaction test (PCR test) <a href="https://www.moh.gov.sg/covid-19/statistics/accreditation-bodies-for-covid-19-testing" target="_blank">at an internationally accredited or recognised lab/clinic/medical facility</a>.
 The PDT result must not be a handwritten document, and fulfil the following:</p>